One-shot acceleration of transient PDE solvers via online-learned preconditioners: Evaluation

 \subsection{The effect of the number of configurations}

 As discussed in Section~\ref{sec:algorithm}, the number of configurations $d$ considered by PCGBandit has a significant effect on the worst-case regret.
-We now investigate how this manifests in practical simulations by using PCGBandit to tune only the ICTC threshold while varying the number of thresholds under consideration~(we also keep the usual incomplete Cholesky preconditioner DIC as an option).
+We now investigate how this manifests in practical simulations by using PCGBandit to tune only the ICT threshold while varying the number of thresholds under consideration~(we also keep the usual incomplete Cholesky preconditioner IC(0) as an option).
 Specifically, we study the effect of learning across $2^p$ different thresholds for integers $p\in\{0,\dots,5\}$.
-Figure~\ref{fig:ICTC} demonstrates that the number of thresholds considered has in some cases a dramatic effect on the performance, but the best performance is typically obtained at five or nine configurations~(i.e. four or eight thresholds plus DIC).
-As we might expect from the worst-case analysis, the bottom right plot in Figure~\ref{fig:ICTC} also shows that on the harder~(for PCGBandit) simulations the break-even point is typically increasing as a function of the number of configurations $d$.
+Figure~\ref{fig:ICTC} demonstrates that the number of thresholds considered has in some cases a dramatic effect on the performance, but the best performance is typically obtained at five or nine configurations~(i.e. four or eight thresholds plus IC(0)).
+As we might expect from the worst-case analysis, Figure~\ref{fig:breakeven-ICTC} also shows that on the harder~(for PCGBandit) simulations the break-even point is typically increasing as a function of the number of configurations $d$.